Ricks-Lab/gpu-utils/README.md

 ## Known Issues

+* Reset of Curve Points for Vega20 (Radeon VII) does not work.
 * Some windows do not support scrolling or resize, making it unusable for lower resolution installations.
 * I/O error when selecting CUSTOM ppm.
 Maybe it requires arguments to specify the custom configuration.
 * Doesn't work well with Fiji ProDuo cards.